MohammadAliUstad/Portfolio/README.md

 - 👨‍💻 I build Android apps with **Kotlin** & **Jetpack Compose** using Clean Architecture and MVVM
 - 📱 Currently working on **Kaizen**, a self-improvement & habit tracking app
 - 🌱 Constantly exploring new tools like **Flutter** and **Ktor** to expand my horizons
-- 🇯🇵 Inspired by Japanese craftsmanship and the pursuit of continuous improvement
+- 🎯 Inspired by craftsmanship and the pursuit of continuous improvement

 <!-- Tech Stack -->
 <h2 style="font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;">Tech Stack</h2>